Merdeka 118

-Merdeka 118, formerly known as Menara Warisan Merdeka, (Note: Independence Heritage Tower) KL 118, and PNB 118, is a 118-storey megatall skyscraper in Kuala Lumpur, Malaysia.
+Merdeka 118, officially known as Merdeka Maybank Tower (Menara Merdeka Maybank), and formerly known as Menara Warisan Merdeka, (Note: Independence Heritage Tower) KL 118, and PNB 118, is a 118-story megatall skyscraper in the Merdeka Precinct, Kuala Lumpur, Malaysia.
 At 678.9 m tall, it is the second-tallest building and structure in the world, only behind the Burj Khalifa (Dubai, UAE), at 829.8 m.
-Construction was controversially entirely funded by Permodalan Nasional Berhad, an investment management company owned by the Malaysian government.
-The structure was completed in November of 2023, celebrated its grand opening on 10 January 2024, but remains closed and under further construction as of 1 July 2025.
-The Park Hyatt Kuala Lumpur Hotel, located on level 75, began operation on 7 August 2025.
+The structure was completed in November 2023, celebrating its grand opening on 10 January 2024, but the building was not opened to the public as scheduled.
+Finally, on 7 August 2025, the Park Hyatt Kuala Lumpur Hotel began operation on levels 75 to 112.
+The rest of the project remains far behind schedule as of 1 July 2026, still under construction with most areas closed to the public.

 The building's name, Merdeka, which means "independence" in Malay, is inspired by its proximity to Stadium Merdeka.
 The spire of the building was completed in December 2022, which marked its final height of 678.9 m above ground and 700.9 m above sea level.

-It is the tallest building in Malaysia—surpassing the 451.9 m Petronas Twin Towers—and in Southeast Asia, exceeding the 462 m Landmark 81.
+It is the tallest building in Malaysia—surpassing the 451.9 m Petronas Twin Towers—and in Southeast Asia, surpassing the 462 m Landmark 81.
 The building will also be the first in Malaysia to receive a triple platinum rating from worldwide sustainability certifications such as Green Building Index (GBI), including LEED.

+On 30 July 2026, Merdeka 118 Tower was officially renamed as Merdeka Maybank Tower (Menara Merdeka Maybank) after one of its anchor tenants, Maybank Berhad.

 Building

+The project was announced by the then-Prime Minister Datuk Seri Abdullah Bin Ahmad Badawi on 12 September 2007 as a watershed chapter in PNB’s illustrious history.
 When it was completed in 2023, the tower became the tallest building in Malaysia.
 It was constructed in three phases and consists of 400000 m2 of residential, hotel and commercial space.

-The building is a mix of office spaces, hotels, and retail outlets and an observatory floor which will be the highest observation deck in Southeast Asia.
+The building is a mix of office spaces, hotels, and retail outlets and an observatory floor which is the highest observation deck in Southeast Asia.
 It has two observation decks, the first inside the building and the second inside the spire, and a retail business center (118 Mall).
 It will be surrounded by four acres of urban and linear parks.
 The non-rentable space consists of elevators, recreational and maintenance facilities, as well as parking spaces for up to 8,500 cars.
 Sixty out of the 80 storeys of office space will be reserved for Permodalan Nasional Berhad (PNB), the developer of the project, and its subsidiaries.